yazoink/Simple-Recipe-Page/README.md

-This is basically just a school assignment that got very out of hand
+This is basically just a school assignment that got very out of hand.

+Currently not being hosted anywhere.

 Features:
 - switchable themes